-Clare Hollingsworth became non-executive Chairman in July 2013, having first joined the Eurostar board as a non-executive director in 2010.
-She is also a non-executive director of Virgin Healthcare Holdings, Molnlycke AB, a Swedish medical technology company and the Lawn Tennis Association (LTA).
-Prior to holding these non-executive positions, Clare was CEO of Spire Healthcare and its predecessor business, BUPA Hospitals and Managing Director of Caledonian Airways.
+Clare Hollingsworth became non-executive Chairman of Eurostar in July 2013, having first joined the Eurostar board as a non-executive director in 2010.
+She is also a non-executive director of Molnlycke AB, a Swedish medical technology company, as well as the Lawn Tennis Association (LTA).
+Prior to holding these non-executive positions, Clare was CEO of Spire Healthcare and its predecessor business, BUPA Hospitals, and Managing Director of Caledonian Airways.

 James joined Eurostar in August 2010, just as the company was established as a single, unified corporate entity.

 He joined from Misys Plc, the banking and healthcare software provider, where he enjoyed a number of senior general management and finance roles, most recently as Group Vice President, Corporate Finance and including leading the Banking and Risk Management software divisions.
 Prior to Misys, James spent 12 years at Cable & Wireless Plc, the international telecommunications provider, in both senior general management and finance roles, including six years overseas.